Suffered an injury at a theme park? you Likely Have a personal injury claim to pursue

-View a video of the waterslide accident, where the injured man told reporters it was his own fault as he was really “just too dang old” to be going on rides at theme parks in any event.
+In a now taken down video of the waterslide accident, the injured man told reporters it was his own fault as he was really “just too dang old” to be going on rides at theme parks in any event.

 Man at US theme park too big for ride and suffers injury

 The reason why the man fell from the ride was because he was simply just too big for it, so yes, most likely he does he have a personal injury claim against the theme park for the injuries he sustained

 Unless the man was clearly told by the ride attendants that he was too big for the waterslide and thus could not enter it, but he still did so, then he will likely have a personal injury claim to pursue against the theme park operator.

 It is likely this would be the case even if there were signs informing him of weight and height restrictions which he could readily read and understand before he entered the ride.